MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/download-email-chat-transcripts.md

 ---
-title: "Download and email chat transcripts | MicrosoftDocs"
+title: Download and email chat transcripts
-description: "This topic provides information on how to download or email chat transcripts in Dynamics 365 Customer Service." ms.date: 02/06/2024
+description: "This topic provides information on how to download or email chat transcripts in Dynamics 365 Customer Service." ms.topic: how-to ms.date: 02/06/2024
 author: lalexms
 ms.author: laalexan